Homebrew/homebrew-cask/CONTRIBUTING.md

-Now go to *your* GitHub repository at https://github.com/my-github-username/homebrew-cask, switch branch to your topic branch and click the 'Pull Request' button.
+Now go to *your* GitHub repository at https://github.com/my-github-username/homebrew-cask, switch branch to your topic branch and click the `Pull Request` button.
 You can then add further comments to your pull request.

 Congratulations!
 You are done now, and your Cask should be pulled in or